-- 1) Formation of the elderly groups by Implementing Agency - 2) Explanation of the purpose to the elders by the Organising Agency - 3) Selection of the activity by the AGRASR groups (by groups) - 4) For availing assistance, an SHG will apply on E-anudaan portal (https://grants-msje.gov.in/). - 5) Data entry on the system about the SHGs and the chosen activity by Implementing Agency along with the group bank account details.
+- 1) Formation of the elderly groups by Implementing Agency - 2) Explanation of the purpose to the elders by the Organising Agency - 3) Selection of the activity by the AGRASR groups (by groups) - 4) A dedicated portal shall be developed to invite applications for eligible elderly SHGs, processing their applications for honorarium with due concurrence of Internal Finance Division of the Ministry.
+For availing assistance, an SHG will have to apply on this dedicated portal. - 5) Data entry on the system about the SHGs and the chosen activity by Implementing Agency along with the group bank account details.
 The grant-in-aid assistance to the group will be through a DBT system. - 6) Those SHGs that choose to be associated with the Ministry under this Scheme will be provided training and capacity building by the Regional Resource and Training Centres (RRTCs) of the Ministry.
 The National Institute of Social Defence will be the Nodal Institution for such capacity building programmes. - 7) Each AGRASR group will receive honorarium under the Scheme for a maximum of 5 years.
 Such groups will make themselves self-dependent and financially viable through market interaction, convergence, etc. It should be noted that the honorarium provided under this Scheme is to encourage SHGs of senior citizens to become self-sustainable and in turn make the beneficiary senior citizens financial independent.
 A never ending assistance to any SHG will defeat the very objective of the Scheme. - 8) The SHG will sell its products and profits, if any, will be shared as per its Memorandum of Association/ Bye-Laws.
 The SHG will be free to sell its products anywhere through any mode, in accordance with the law.
 RRTCs will assist these SHGs in this regard, too.
 Transactions regarding selling of the product, purchase of raw material (if any) etc. will be decided by the SHG. - 9) AGRASR Groups may also be formed under the aegis of any Panchayati Raj Institutions (PRIs), or by any institution registered under NRLM/NULM/SRLM. - 10) The District Social Welfare Officer will monitor these SHGs.